Kooraikundu

-Kooraikundu is a panchayat town in Virudhunagar district in the Indian state of Tamil Nadu.
+Kooraikundu is a panchayat town in Virudhunagar district in the state of Tamil Nadu, India.

+Geography

+Kooraikundu lies in the southern part of Tamil Nadu and is administratively within Virudhunagar district.

 Demographics

+2011

+According to the 2011 Census (Virudhunagar panchayat union tables), Kooraikundu had a population of 22,361 (11,136 males and 11,225 females).
+The Scheduled Caste population was 3,366 (1,664 males and 1,702 females) and the Scheduled Tribe population was 34 (17 males and 17 females).

+2001

 As of 2001 India census, Kooraikundu had a population of 19,706.
-Males constitute 50% of the population and females 50%.
-Kooraikundu has an average literacy rate of 73%, higher than the national average of 59.5%: male literacy is 78%, and female literacy is 68%.
-In Kooraikundu, 12% of the population is under 6 years of age.
+Males constituted 50% of the population and females 50%.
+Kooraikundu had an average literacy rate of 73%, higher than the national average of 59.5%: male literacy was 78%, and female literacy was 68%.
+In Kooraikundu, 12% of the population was under 6 years of age.

-As of 2011 India census, Kooraikundu has a population of 22,361.
-The sex ratio approximates to equal.
+Administration

+Kooraikundu is governed as a panchayat town under Tamil Nadu’s local-body system.